bohendo/flashcards/README.md

 - bash: `rsync -avL --delete ui/dist/ data/zod/flashcards/flashcards` to copy prod js bundle into the prod desk
 - dojo: `|commit %flashcards` to load fs updates into urbit
 - dojo: `|install our %flashcards` to activate this desk as an app
-- browser: visit the globulator at http://localhost:8080/docket/upload (notice we're bypassing usual frontend & talking straight to urbit server at port 8080)
-  - select `flashcards` for the desk
-  - give the path to flashcards/ui/dist for the data
-  - glob it
-  - TODO: figure out what this step does & whether it can be skipped
 - browser: visit your homepage at http://localhost:3000 and explore your newly installed app (notice port 3000 means we're back to usual frontend)

 [Other docs](https://developers.urbit.org/guides/core/app-school-full-stack/8-desk) to check out if the above doesn't work..

 [react]: https://reactjs.org/
 [typescript]: https://www.typescriptlang.org/